 We have developed our WattUp® wireless power technology, consisting of semiconductor chipsets, software controls, hardware designs and antennas, that enables RF based charging for electronic devices.
 The WattUp technology has a broad spectrum of capabilities to enable the next generation of wireless power networks, delivering power and data in a seamless device portfolio.
 This includes near field and at-a-distance wireless charging with multiple power levels at various distances.
 We believe our WattUp technologies will help facilitate the deployment of the growing IoT applications.
-According to the IDC (International Data Corporation) November 2021 IoT Spending Guide Forecast, the IoT market is forecasted to grow to nearly 40 billion devices by 2025.
-The initial IoT applications that we are targeting are in the area of RF tags and electronic shelf labeling ("ESL") for the retail, industrial and healthcare
+According to the International Data Corporation (IDC) August 2022 Market Forecast, the IoT market is forecasted to grow to approximately \$1.1 trillion in spending by 2026.
+The initial IoT applications that we are targeting are in the area of RF tags, ESL) and IoT sensors for the retail, industrial, healthcare and smart home/office markets.

-We believe our technology is innovative in its approach, in that we are developing solutions that charge electronic devices using RF.
-To-date, we have developed multiple transmitters and receivers, including prototypes as well as partner production designs.
-The transmitters vary based on form factor, power specifications and frequencies, while the receivers support a myriad of wireless charging applications including Bluetooth tracking tags, IoT sensors, ESLs, beacons, stock management devices, security cameras, handheld devices, smart automation, wearables and hearables.
+We believe our technology is innovative in its approach, in that we are developing solutions that charge electronic devices using RFTo-date, we have developed multiple transmitters and receivers, including prototypes as well as partner production designs.
+The transmitters vary based on form factor, power specifications and frequencies, while the receivers are designed to support a myriad of wireless charging applications including Bluetooth tracking tags, IoT sensors, ESLs, beacons, stock management devices, security cameras, handheld devices, smart automation, wearables and hearables.